JavIregui/PolarRoseCurves/README.md

 At the moment, there are no plans to introduce any new features.

+## Issues

+- The launch screen doesn't display the right background color
+- I might be using the function that calculates the constant drawing velocity wrong because, after it's done drawing, the white dot speeds up.

 ## Requirements

 Before you begin, ensure you have: